MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-P-Ports-Waterways-Safety/part-165-Regulated-Navigation-Areas-Limited-Access-Areas/subpart-F-Specific-Regulated-Navigation-Areas-Limited-Access-Areas/subjectgroup-ECFR49f7ddd845e2fbd-Fifth-Coast-Guard-District/section-165.501.md

 (iii) Report any departure from or movement within the Regulated Navigation Area to the designated representative of the Captain of the Port prior to getting underway.

-(iv) The designated representative of the Captain of the Port is the Sector Command Center (SCC) - Joint Harbor Operations Center (JHOC) which shall be contacted on VHF-FM channel 12, or by calling (757) 668-5555.
+(iv) The designated representative of the Captain of the Port is the Sector Command Center (SCC)—Joint Harbor Operations Center (JHOC) which shall be contacted on VHF-FM channel 12, or by calling (757) 668-5555.

 (v) In addition to the authorities listed in this part, this paragraph is promulgated under the authority under 46 U.S.C.
 70116.